ialidzhikov/gardener/docs/development/autoscaling-specifics-for-components.md

    The `VPAAndHPA` mode is introduced to address disadvantages with HVPA: additional component; modifies the deployment triggering unnecessary rollouts; vertical scaling only at max replicas; stuck vertical resource requests when scaling in again; etc.

    The initial API server resource requests are `250m` and `500Mi`.
+   VPA's max allowed values are `7` CPU and `28G`.
+HPA's average target usage values are `6` CPU and `24G`.

    The `VPAAndHPA` mode is the used autoscaling mode when the `VPAAndHPAForAPIServer` feature gate is enabled (takes precedence over the `HVPA` feature gate).

 The API server's replica count in all scaling modes varies between 2 and 3.
 The min replicas count of 2 is imposed by the [High Availability of Shoot Control Plane Components](../development/high-availability.md#control-plane-components).

 The gardenlet sets the initial API server resource requests only when the Deployment is not found.
 When the Deployment exists, it is not overwriting the kube-apiserver container resources.

+##  Virtual Kubernetes API Server and Gardener API Server

+The virtual Kubernetes API server's autoscaling is same as the Shoot Kubernetes API server's with the following differences:
+- The initial API server resource requests are `600m` and `512Mi` in all autoscaling modes.
+- The min replicas count is 2 for a non-HA virtual cluster and 3 for an HA virtual cluster.
+The max replicas count is 6.
+- In `HVPA` mode, HVPA's HPA is scaling on both CPU and memory (average utilization 80% for both).

+The Gardener API server's autoscaling is the same as the Shoot Kubernetes API server's with the following differences:
+- The initial API server resource requests are `600m` and `512Mi` in all autoscaling modes.
+- The min replicas count is 2.
+The max replicas count is 4.
+- In `HVPA` mode, HVPA's HPA is scaling on both CPU and memory (average utilization 80% for both).
+- In `HVPA` mode, HVPA's VPA max allowed values are `4` CPU and `25G`.